samir-gandhi/pingdocs-demo/ciam-passwordless/CIAMPasswordlessProtectDeviceRegistrationSubflow/nodes/orf96wndkv.md

-# Functions - Check If There Are Usable Device Types?
+# Functions - string
+Check If There Are Usable Device Types?
 ## Configuration
 ID:  orf96wndkv